By Canem Arkan, Managing Director of Heartland

 Rural communities across the Heartland have faced incredible challenges due to the pandemic and will require targeted solutions to strengthen their economies.
 To do so, we must acknowledge the outsized influence entrepreneurs can have on our region’s prosperity.

-Endeavor Insight, Endeavor’s “think tank,” assembled a team of economists and data scientists to provide data-backed insights on entrepreneurship and its influence on economic development, with contributions from the Endeavor Northwest Arkansas office.
+Endeavor Insight, Endeavor’s “think tank,” assembled a team of economists and data scientists to provide data-backed insights on entrepreneurship and its influence on economic development, with contributions from the Endeavor Heartland office.
 Increasing the number of entrepreneurial companies that scale in rural settings can strengthen local economies by attracting more outside revenue and increasing local productivity.

 But there are significant challenges that Northwest Arkansas entrepreneurs face, like access to talent, capital, and networks.
 Unless we harness digital technology to increase our connectivity, brand the benefits of our region’s quality of life, and coordinate with local policymakers to ensure an inclusive ecosystem, we will not succeed.